 - To preserve, promote, and carry forward the richness and magic of the railway mode into the future.

 It was decided in 1989 to make the annual gathering a travelling event.
 Since then the Watford Conference has been organised by most of the participating European countries, by the USA (1994 and 2011) and by Japan (2006), thus responding to a more and more international context of railway architecture and design.

-In 2014 the 49th Watford Conference and 12th Brunel Award Ceremony took place in Amsterdam from October 15-18.
+In 2015 the 50th Watford Conference takes place in Düsseldorf (Germany) from November 18th-22nd.
 The diverse programme included presentations, workshops, debates and interesting tours.
-Visits were organised to, among others, the large-scale projects at the stations of Amsterdam, Rotterdam, Arnhem and Utrecht.
 Please click here for more information about the conference.